2020 Coca-Cola 600: Background

 The race was held at Charlotte Motor Speedway, located in Concord, North Carolina.
 The speedway complex includes a 1.5 mi quad-oval track that was utilized for the race, as well as a dragstrip and a dirt track.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams based in the Charlotte metropolitan area.
 The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith serving as track president.

 All four stages were scheduled to consist of 100 laps.

 The race was held behind closed doors to an extent, with no spectators admitted in the grandstands.
 However, owners of the condominiums overlooking turn 1 of the track were able to watch the race from their residences (restricted to up to five per residence for social distancing requirements), for a maximum of 260 fans.
-As one of the first major events to allow limited spectators, tickets to the event, which are available only through ownership of the units, the asking price for two nights in a unit and tickets were offered on short-term vacation rental sites with an asking price of minimum $7,802.
+As one of the first major events to allow limited spectators, tickets to the event, available exclusively to ownership of the units, started at $7,802 for two nights in a unit, as offered on short-term vacation rental sites.